-The amendments to IAS 1 clarify the requirements for disclosure of material accounting policy instead of significant accounting policies.
-The amendment applies to annual reporting periods beginning on or after 1 January 2023.
-These amendments do not result in any significant changes within the Bank.
+The amendments to IAS 1 clarify the requirements for classifying liabilities as current or non-current, based on rights that are in existence at the end of the reporting period.
+The amendment applies to annual reporting periods beginning on or after 1 January 2024.
+Earlier application is permitted.
+These amendments do not result in any changes within the Bank as assets and liabilities are presented in decreasing order of liquidity.